James-kamwendo/dark-mode/README.md

 }
 ```

-Notice that I enableSystem to true saying that by default the theme to be activated once the application get loaded is system's theme.
-Also attribute i set it to class just like the darkMode: class we set in the config file for tailwind.
-This is the simple way for adding dark mode theme.
+Notice that [`enableSystem`] is set to true saying that by default the theme to be activated once the application gets loaded is system's default theme i.e Light or Dark Mode.
+Also [`attribute`] is set to [`class`] just like the darkMode: class we set in the config file for tailwind.

-[x] I installed react-icons package as well for icons.
+6. [Optional] I installed react-icons package as well for icons.

+That's all, please feel free to tell what you think of this approach. also I would feel encouraged if you could give it a star 😉✨ but nonetheless your support, contributions and feedback are welcome!

+## Would you like to connect?
+- Find me on LinkedIn [James Kamwendo](https://linkedin.com/james-kamwendo) or email [me](jameskamwendo226@gmail.com)
+- You can also follow me on GitHub [](https://github.com/James-kamwendo)